tinymce/tinymce-docs/_includes/release-notes/51known-issues.md

 ### Text Patterns plugin: Limited functionality on Android devices

 #### Issue
-The text pattern plugin will not to apply bold or italics if the text pattern is immediately followed by a space on Android devices.
-The Text Patterns plugin relies on the [autocompleter API]({{site.baseurl}}/ui-components/autocompleter/) and keypress events, which do not work on Android.
-Android intercepts content and processes content prior to insertion into the editor
+The text pattern plugin will not apply inline patterns if the text pattern is immediately followed by a space on Android devices.
+The Text Patterns plugin relies on keypress events, which do not work on Android.
+Android intercepts content and processes content prior to insertion into the editor.

 #### Workaround
 Press _Enter_ or _Return_ immediately after entering the text pattern.